lisandrogallo/odoo-it-infra/README.md

-odoo-it-infra
+Odoo IT Infra
 =============

-IT Infrastructure Management for Odoo
+IT Infrastructure and Assets Management for Odoo

 ## Credits